-- .1 Independent Inspection/Testing Agencies will be engaged by Contract Administrator for purpose of inspecting and/or testing portions of Work.
-Cost for such services will be borne by the City. - .2 Provide equipment required for executing inspection and testing by appointed agencies. - .3 Employment of inspection/testing agencies does not relax responsibility to perform Work in accordance with Contract Documents. - .4 If defects are revealed during inspection and/or testing, appointed agency will request additional inspection and/or testing to ascertain full degree of defect.
+- .1 Independent Inspection/Testing Agencies will be engaged by the contractor after approval by the Contract Administrator for purpose of inspecting and/or testing portions of Work. - .2 Cost for such services will be borne by the City as allocated in Section 01 21 00 Allowances. - .3 Provide equipment required for executing inspection and testing by appointed agencies. - .4 Employment of inspection/testing agencies does not relax responsibility to perform Work in accordance with Contract Documents. - .5 If defects are revealed during inspection and/or testing, appointed agency will request additional inspection and/or testing to ascertain full degree of defect.
 Correct defect and irregularities as advised by Contract Administrator at no cost to City.
 Pay costs for re-testing and re-inspection.